-6.3.11 The planned landscape planting around the edges of the Application Site will create a setback from the surrounding habitats (see Figure 6.4).
-This landscaped area will not only act as a buffer, shielding the surrounding environment from potential noise, traffic, and other disturbances originating from the Application Site during the operational phase, but also promote visual integration with the adjacent wetlands.
+6.3.11 The planned landscape planting around the edges of the Application Site will create a setback from the surrounding habitats (see Figure 6.4), including but not limited to the ponds and the Mai Po Village Egretry.
+This landscaped area will not only act as a buffer, shielding the surrounding environment from potential noise, traffic, and other disturbances originating from the

+Application Site during the operational phase, but also promote visual integration with the adjacent wetlands.